hannibunny/mlbook/ml/rl/reinforcement.md

 ---

 Deepmind's AlphaGo ({cite}`Silver16`) combines Reinforcement Learning, Deep Learning and Monte Carlo Tree Search.
 AlphaGo was able to beat the world champion in Go, Lee Sedol, in 2016.
 ```

 #### Non-deterministic Navigation

-Navigation or similarly Pathfinding can be solved by the A*-algorithm, if the environment is *deterministic*.
+Navigation or similarly pathfinding can be solved by the A*-algorithm, if the environment is *deterministic*.
 This means that given the current state $s_t$ and a selected action $a_t$, the successive state $s_{t+1}$ can uniquely be determined.
 In a non-deterministic there exist different possible successive states for a given state-action-pair.
-In such non-deterministic environments Reinforcemt Learning can be applied to learn an optimum policy.
-This stategy defines for each state the action, which is best, in the sense that the expected future cumulative reward (the utility) is maximized.
+In such non-deterministic environments **Reinforcemt Learning can be applied to learn an optimum policy.
+This policy defines for each state the action, which is best, in the sense that the expected future cumulative reward (the utility) is maximized.**

-In the example depicted below the task is to find best path from the field $Start$ to the field in the upper right corner.
+In the example depicted below the task is to find the best path from the field $Start$ to the field in the upper right corner.
 The possible actions of the agent are to move *upwards, downwards, right* or *left*.
-The environment is observable in the sense that the agent knows it's current state.
-However, the environment is non-deterministic because for a known state-action-pair different successive states are possible.
+The environment is **observable** in the sense that the agent knows it's current state.
+However, the environment is **non-deterministic because for a known state-action-pair different successive states are possible**.
 For this uncertainty the following probabilities are assumed to be known:

 * Probability that state in the selected direction is actually reached is $P=0.8$.
 * Probability for a $\pm 90°$ deviation is $P=0.1$ for each.